sulami/blog/content/choosing-a-mobile-workstation.md

-Title: Becoming more mobile
+Title: Choosing a mobile workstation
-Date: 2014-10-22
+Date: 2014-10-24
-Category: Draft
+Category: Hardware
-Tags: draft
-Status: draft

 I recently downsized from my huge Workstation that could draw up to one kilowatt of power to a more compact and reasonable desktop cube with a current